retro16/acsi2stm/doc/protocols.md

 ACSI2STM behaves in 2 very different ways depending whether it is in ACSI mode or GemDrive mode.
 The correct mode is selected per slot at reset.

-At reset, the following algorithm is applied to each SD card slot:

-* If the slot doesn't exist, it is completely disabled and the ACSI id is freed.
-* If strict mode is enabled (via jumper or "strict" firmware variant), ACSI mode is enabled.
-* If the SD card contains an ACSI disk image, ACSI mode is enabled.
-* If the SD card is Atari bootable, ACSI mode is enabled.
-* If the SD card can be mounted by the STM32, GemDrive mode is enabled.
-* If no SD card is detected in the slot, GemDrive mode is enabled.
-* If no other condition is satisfied, the SD card has an unknown format: ACSI mode is enabled.

-Then, the first GemDrive slot is declared the boot slot: it behaves slightly differently because all GemDrive communication happens through this slot.

 Electronical level protocol
 ---------------------------